-Resolution M-005-24 recommending approval of the Final Assessment Diagram and Engineers Report and Ordering the Levy of Assessments for the FY 2024-2025 for North and West County Mosquito and Disease Control Assessment District
+Resolution M-005-24 recommending approval of the Final Assessment Diagram and Engineers Report and Stating the Intention to Continue to Levy the North and West County Mosquito and Disease Control Assessment District

 In 2003, the District proposed to increase its service area by annexing the then unserved portions of northern and western San Mateo County.
 Accordingly, the District executed a Proposition 218-compliant mailed balloting in the winter of 2003, which passed with 65% support.
 Therefore, the assessment district was formed.
 As a requirement of this process, an Engineer's Report (ER) is prepared to establish the budget for the services that the proposed assessments would fund, determine the benefits received by property within the Annexation Area from the services by the District, and apportion the assessment to lots and parcels within the Annexation Area based on the relative benefit for each lot or property.